Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsection{Real-World Impact of Traffic Analysis}

-The real-world impact of traffic analysis attacks has been widely discussed--- not only in the website fingerprinting community~\cite{JuarezAADG14,onlinewf,perryCrit,onrealisticwf,cumul} but also in the broader traffic analysis community concerning end-to-end flow correlation/confirmation attacks~\cite{tor, deepcorr, deepcoffea, traceoddity,Danezis04,MurdochD05,KedoganAP02,trilemma,trilemma2}.
+The real-world impact of traffic analysis attacks has been widely discussed---not only in the website fingerprinting community~\cite{JuarezAADG14,onlinewf,perryCrit,onrealisticwf,cumul} but also in the broader traffic analysis community concerning end-to-end flow correlation/confirmation attacks~\cite{tor, deepcorr, deepcoffea, traceoddity,Danezis04,MurdochD05,KedoganAP02,trilemma,trilemma2}.

-In summary, when evaluating defenses we consider empowered adversaries that may be given unrealistic capabilities or operate under simplified assumptions.
-Examples include being able to tell the start and end of network traces~\cite{onrealisticwf}, a limited number of possible websites to evaluate~\cite{JuarezAADG14,cumul,wfwo}, and the ability to train under the same network conditions as victims~\cite{onlinewf}.
-While such empowered adversaries are useful for evaluating defenses, they may not accurately convey the threat posed by traffic analysis.
+In summary, when evaluating defenses, we consider empowered adversaries that may be given unrealistic capabilities or operate under simplified assumptions.
+Examples include being able to determine the start and end of network traces~\cite{onrealisticwf}, a limited number of possible websites to evaluate~\cite{JuarezAADG14,cumul,wfwo}, and the ability to train under the same network conditions as victims~\cite{onlinewf}.
+While such empowered attacker models are useful for evaluating defenses, they may not accurately convey the threat posed by traffic analysis~\cite{jansen2024measurement}.

 Regardless, a key takeaway is that there is an inherent trade-off between effectiveness and efficiency in the space~\cite{trilemma, trilemma2}, i.e., stronger protection comes at the cost of higher overhead.
-Being able to \emph{tune} defenses to assessed needs for different use-cases is a key feature of any defense (framework).
-This is where Maybenot gets its name from: the goal is to enable integrators to shed doubt on the attacker's ability to draw conclusions from traffic analysis of a protocol's traffic.
+Being able to \emph{tune} defenses to assessed needs for different use cases is a key feature of any defense (framework).
+This is where Maybenot gets its name: the goal is to enable integrators to shed doubt on the attacker's ability to draw conclusions from traffic analysis of a protocol's traffic.